 Explore the intricacies of inventory management and learn how to prioritize stock amidst fluctuating sales demands.
-This article covers essential strategies such as ABC analysis, economic order quantity, and safety stock calculations, along with real-life examples from successful companies.

 Consumer preferences shift rapidly making managing inventory effectively is crucial.
 We will discuss how to prioritize inventory amidst fluctuating sales demands and share practical strategies and real-life examples to illustrate these concepts.